lolo859/vodka/docs/vodka-lib-usage.md

 - `std::string file` : the .vod file from which the error come.
 Leave empty (by default) to not display any file
 - `std::vector<std::string> lines_content` : the content of each lines that need to be displayed.
 Leave empty (by default) to not display any line
 - `std::vector<int> lines` : the line(s) that caused the error.
 Leave empty (by default) to not display any line. **It should have the same lenght as lines_content**
-- `vodka::errors::sources_stack source` : the source stack
+- `vodka::errors::SourcesStack source` : the source stack
 - `bool class_mode` : specifie if the error came from a class method or a function

 **This class has no methods.**

 ---

-### `void vodka::errors::raise(vodka::errors::error_container element)`
+### `void vodka::errors::raise(vodka::errors::ErrorContainer element)`

 That function format the error to the Vodka error format and output it.

 **Required arguments:**
-- `vodka::errors::error_container element` : the error container that contain all the information about the error
+- `vodka::errors::ErrorContainer element` : the error container that contain all the information about the error

 ## `vodka::syscalls`